h2oai/h2o-3/h2o-docs/src/product/cloud-integration/azure-hdi.rst

-Using H2O with Microsoft Azure HDInsight - BETA
+Using H2O with Microsoft Azure HDInsight - Beta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Microsoft Azure provides an important collection of cloud services, such as serverless computing, virtual machines, storage options, networking, and much more.
 Azure provides the tools for a user to create a Data Science environment with H2O.